ha3an/ha3an.github.io/_pages/ssnd.md

 <footer></footer>
 <div class="demo-section">
   <h2>Example 2</h2>
-  <p>  This segment is from the "overlap_ratio_0.0_sil0.1_0.5_session4_actual0.0" recording of the LibriCSS dataset, spanning from 320s to 345s, which encompasses speech from seven unique speakers with no speech overlap.
+  <p class="justified-text">  This segment is from the "overlap_ratio_0.0_sil0.1_0.5_session4_actual0.0" recording of the LibriCSS dataset, spanning from 320s to 345s, which encompasses speech from seven unique speakers with no speech overlap.
 Note that the estimated speakers boundaries extend slightly beyond the actual limits of their speech.   </p>

 <div class="demo">
     <div class="audio">